 - BSc, Marine Biology, Universidad del Valle, Colombia, 1999

-- GEOG 710B: Methods for Analysis in Biogeography
+- GEO 710B: Methods for Analysis in Biogeography

 My lab focuses on interconnected lines of research aimed to understand how biodiversity patterns are generated and modified by human activities and in the process identifying the conditions where suitable conditions for both, humans and biodiversity, are met.